-If you go into Moodle to access your course and notice that its title link is gray in color instead of blue, this means that the course is not currently set to be visible to your students.
+If you access your course in Moodle and notice that its title link is gray in color instead of blue, this means that the course is not currently set to be visible to your students.
 To make the course visible, please do the following:

 - a.
 Access your course in Moodle. - b.
-Select Edit Settings from the Administration block on the left to open the Edit Course Settings window. - c.
+Select Edit Settings from the Settings (gear) drop-down menu on the right to open the Edit Course Settings window. - c.
 In the General group, find the "Visible" line and set it to Show. - d.
 Scroll to the bottom and select Save Changes.